Caleb Durbin: New York Yankees

 On December 28, 2022, the Braves traded Durbin and Indigo Diaz to the New York Yankees in exchange for Lucas Luetge.
 He played 2023 with the High–A Hudson Valley Renegades and Double–A Somerset Patriots.
 After the season, he played in the Arizona Fall League.

 Durbin spent the 2024 campaign with the Triple–A Scranton/Wilkes-Barre RailRiders, also briefly appearing for the Single–A Tampa Tarpons and Somerset.
 In 82 games for Scranton, he slashed .287/.396/.471 with 10 home runs, 60 RBI, and 29 stolen bases.
 Following the season, the Yankees added Durbin to their 40-man roster to protect him from the Rule 5 draft.

 Milwaukee Brewers

+2025

 On December 13, 2024, the Yankees traded Durbin and Nestor Cortés Jr. to the Milwaukee Brewers in exchange for Devin Williams.
 He was optioned to the Triple-A Nashville Sounds to begin the 2025 season.
 On April 16, 2025, Durbin was promoted to the major leagues for the first time, going 2-4 and scoring a run.
+By playing in the game he became the first player ever drafted out of Washington University to play in the major leagues.
 He hit his first MLB home run on April 21 off Robbie Ray of the San Francisco Giants.
 On June 7, Durbin hit a walk-off home run off of David Morgan to defeat the Padres, 4–3.
+He made 136 appearances for Milwaukee during his rookie campaign, batting .256/.334/.387 with 11 home runs, 53 RBI, and 18 stolen bases.
+On October 23, it was announced that Durbin would require arthroscopic elbow surgery.

+Boston Red Sox

+2026

+On February 9, 2026, the Brewers traded Durbin, Andruw Monasterio, Anthony Seigler, and a compensation round draft pick in the 2026 MLB draft to the Boston Red Sox in exchange for Kyle Harrison, David Hamilton, and Shane Drohan.
+On August 4th, Durbin hit his first career grand slam off of Chicago White Sox pitcher Davis Martin.

+Personal life

+Durbin's father, Regis Durbin, and older brother, Regis Durbin Jr., were both collegiate wrestlers at Northwestern University.

+Durbin's college roommate, Justin Hardy, died of stomach cancer in 2022.
+Since then Durbin has been a supporter of the HardyStrong Foundation, which raises awareness and funds for stomach cancer research.

+Growing up in the suburbs of Chicago, Durbin grew up a fan of both the Chicago Cubs and Chicago White Sox.